LiskArchive/lips/proposals/lip-nazar-architecture.md

   actions: [],

   /**
-   * Method which will be invoked by controller to load the module
+   * The method to be invoked by Controller to load the module
-   * make sure all loading logic get completed during the life cycle of load.
+   * Module developers should ensure that all loading logic is completed during the lifecycle of this method
-   * Controller emit an event `lisk:ready` which you can use to perform
+   * The Controller will emit an event `lisk:ready` which a module developer can use to perform some activities which should be performed when every other module is loaded.
    * some activities which you want to perform when every other module is loaded *
-   * @param {Channel} channel - An interface to channel
+   * @param {Channel} channel - An interface to a channel
    * @param {Object} options - An object of module options
    * @return {Promise<void>}
    */
   load: async (channel, options) => {},

   /**
-   * Method to be invoked by controller to perform the cleanup *
+   * The method to be invoked by the Controller to perform cleanup of the module.
+   *
    * @return {Promise<void>}
    */